mdn/content/files/en-us/web/api/webgl_api/tutorial/lighting_in_webgl/index.md

 ### The vertex shader

-The first thing to do i,s update the vertex shader so it generates a shading value for each vertex based on the ambient lighting as well as the directional lighting.
+The first thing to do is update the vertex shader so it generates a shading value for each vertex based on the ambient lighting as well as the directional lighting.

 > **Note:** Update the `vsSource` declaration in your `main()` function like this: